Frequently asked questions

 The entry requirements for degrees with the School of Mining Engineering depends on the level of study.

 Entry into our undergraduate program generally requires an ATAR of 91.
-UNSW Engineering offers a wide range of schemes to gain bonus points.
+UNSW Engineering offers a wide range of adjustment schemes to gain points.
 Find out more.

 Proof of relevant industry experience is required to gain entry into our postgraduate coursework programs.
 A portfolio is required to support this application.